aws-samples/samples-for-payment-cryptography-service/python_sdk_example/ecdh_flows/README.md

 You can stop the costs by calling the tear_down.py script included, which deletes all created assets.

-If you execute this demo and immediatly call tear_down.py, it will have an overall cost of 0.24 USD aproximated.
+If you execute this demo and immediately call tear_down.py, it will have an overall cost of 0.24 USD approximated.

 ## Setup